 There’s something off about Warren too – there’s that disembodied voice and his peculiar face.
 Plus, his relationship with Emily is… just.
 Not.
 Right.
 It’s all too disturbing and so unintentionally funny you’ll want to make sure to wear your Depends.

-Ms. Marshall is top-notch, especially when she lets her psycho side erupt all over her face.
+Ms. Marshall is top-notch, especially when she gets all psycho-face.
 Nothing beats her raving tantrum in the flower shop where she smashes Warren’s picture and rips the head off a porcelain groom…

 EMILY: If you stay in this house one more minute I’m going to kill you.